bpmn-io/bpmn.io/src/blog/2023/010-reworked-element-selection.md

 ## Wrapping up

-The latest update is another important step towards an overhauled core modeling experience.
-Stay tuned for future exciting updates in the near future.
+The latest updates are another important step towards an overhauled core modeling experience.
+Stay tuned for future exciting updates.

 Did we miss anything?
 Did you spot a bug, or would you like to suggest an improvement?